hiof/semesterstart-view/README.md

 ## Build

-`$ grunt build`: Compiles and builds the Semesterstart package
+`$ grunt build`: Compiles and builds the semesterstart package

 ## Deploy

 1. Rename secret-template.json to secret.json and add your credentials.
-2. Deploy and test your code on the staging server `$ grunt deploy-stage`
+2. Deploy and test your code on the staging server `$ grunt deploy-staging`
 3. Deploy to production `$ grunt deploy-prod`

 ## Releases

+- v2.1.0 - Design refinements of sticky posts
+- v2.0.0 - Updated view to the v2 of the API
 - v1.0.0 - Initial semesterstart functionality

 [Github releases](https://github.com/hiof/semesterstart-view/releases)